sw1001/ANLY-501-Data-Analyse-Project/src/p3_visualization/README.md

 - Average House Price - Earning Information (Only in California)
 - Radius of each node based on standard deviation of house prices in the city
 - Scatter plot by D3 Javascript

+## Plot-2: Scatter plot ##
+- Average House Price - Crime rate (Only in California)
+- Radius of each node based on standard deviation of house prices in the city
+- Scatter plot by D3 Javascript